-Siwa Oasis Egypt: a travel guide
+Siwa Oasis Egypt: The ultimate travel guide

 Siwa Oasis is one of the most isolated desert oasis in Egypt.
 It is located in the south western part of the country close to the border with Libya.
 Further south and there is just empty desert till you reach the jungles of central Africa.
 Further West the great Sahara extends all the way to the Atlantic Ocean in Morocco.

 In a way, Siwa Oasis feels like the end of the world and it is a hell of a journey to get there.
 But one that is totally worth it.
+A completely different experience from Cairo or Luxor.
+There might be no pyramids or grand temples, but there is lots of natural beauty to explore along with a few ancient sites.

 Why visit Siwa Oasis